 As seen in Figure 5, all of the unaged and aged of unmodified and modified binder was tested at a starting temperature of 46°C and continued until it reached a fail temperature.
-A factor of $G^/\sin\delta$ value less than 1.0 kPa for an unaged binder and 2.2 kPa for aged binder often used to determine the performance grade of an asphalt binder [13-14]. different percentages of CSP on $G^/\sin \delta$ with the temperature is presented in Figure 5 or 6.
-Although the percentage of CSP result was higher, $G^/\sin \delta$ was higher especially at the lower temperature.
-Even though the G\/sin δ was rapidly decreasing from 46°C to 52°C and about the same height as the temperature was increasing.
+A factor of G/sin δ value less than 1.0 kPa for an unaged binder and 2.2 kPa for aged binder often used to determine the performance grade of an asphalt binder [13-14].
+The effect of different percentages of CSP on G/sin δ with the temperature is presented in Figure 5 or 6.
+Although the percentage of CSP result was higher, G/sin δ was higher especially at the lower temperature.
+Even though the G/sin δ was rapidly decreasing from 46°C to 52°C and about the same height as the temperature was increasing.
 The same pattern is shown for the aged binder as seen in Figure 6.
-The $G^/\sin \delta$ decreased as the temperature increased.
+The G/sin δ decreased as the temperature increased.
 Although for the modified binder, the stiffness is lower than the control aged binder for all temperature.